 On the demand side, we draw from related theoretical work on the economics of identity from Akerlof and Kranton (2000), which suggests that people are more likely to consume books which center identities similar to their own.
-Using purchase-level data on book consumption linked to consumer demographics and checkout-level data from libraries, we find several patterns consistent with this.
-Males purchase books with fewer female words and images than females.
-White purchasers, on average, consume books with characters that have lighter skin color; whereas, Black and Latinx purchasers consume books with characters that have darker skin, on average.
+Using data on book purchases linked to consumer demographics and data on library book checkouts, we find several patterns consistent with this.
+Males purchase books with fewer female words and images than do females.
+White purchasers, on average, consume books with characters that have lighter skin color, and Black and Latinx purchasers consume books with characters that have darker skin, on average.
 In a related analysis tracking trends over time, we document that as the market share of under-represented identities grows, so does their likelihood of being represented in these books.

-To understand how local book consumption relates to local consumer beliefs, we link our individual-level book purchase data to the Cooperative Election Study (CCES), a nationally representative, stratified sample survey collecting information about general political attitudes connected to respondent demographics.
-We show that the type and volume of books purchased in a given neighborhood align with the political viewpoints held by residents of that neighborhood on issues related to race and immigration: in areas where people hold more progressive views, the books purchased contain more diverse representation than do books purchased by people in areas with more conservative views.
+To understand how local book consumption relates to local consumer beliefs, we link our book purchase data to the Cooperative Election Study (CCES), a nationally representative, stratified sample survey collecting information about general political attitudes connected to respondent demographics.
+We find that the type and volume of books purchased in a given zip-code also align with the political viewpoints held by residents of that zip-code on issues related to race and immigration.
+In areas where people hold more progressive views on these issues, the books purchased contain more diverse representation than do books purchased by people in areas with more conservative views.

 In summary, our paper makes three key contributions.
 First, we develop and hone a series of tools from the field of computer vision to systematically process images into analyzable measures of representation; this includes introducing a novel computational method to measure skin color.
 Second, we apply these image-to-data tools alongside established natural language processing tools to measure the representation of skin color, race, gender, and age in the images and text contained within a century of influential children's books, and document how this changes over time.
 Third, we describe economic forces on the supply and demand side that may contribute to these levels of representation, and then present empirical evidence showing how the pressures from these forces may contribute to persistent overrepresentation of historically dominant identities.
 Using data on local book consumption and local consumer beliefs, we then show that the levels of representation contained in the books people buy are highly correlated with their views on race and immigration.
-Given that the books used to teach children shape the beliefs these people hold when they are adults (Fuchs-Schündeln and Masella, 2016; Cantoni et al., 2017; Arold, 2022; Arold, Woessmann and Zierow, 2022), the patterns in children's book purchases we document may help explain the persistence and intergenerational transmission of related beliefs (Bian, Leslie and Cimpian, 2017; Dhar, Jain and Jayachandran, 2018; Eble and Hu, 2022).
+Given that the books used to teach children shape the beliefs these people hold when they are adults (Cantoni et al., 2017; Arold, Woessmann and Zierow, 2022), the patterns in children's book purchases we document may help explain the persistence and intergenerational transmission of related beliefs (Dhar, Jain and Jayachandran, 2018; Eble and Hu, 2022).

 This paper proceeds as follows.
 Section I presents background on the importance of representation.
 Section II describes the books in our data and their influence.
 Section III discusses prior work on content analysis.
 Section IV describes the image and text analysis tools.
 Section V presents the patterns of representation we uncover.
-Section VI presents descriptive evidence underlying market forces influencing levels of, and trends in representation.
-Section VII concludes.1
+Section VI presents descriptive evidence underlying market forces influencing representation.
+Section VII concludes.